9 Different Types of Herons in North America

 It is also known as the Louisiana Heron or the Louisiana White-Tipped Heron due to its preferred habitats in the Gulf Coast states.

-The adult Tricolored Heron has beautiful, intricate plumage that consists of blue-gray feathers on its neck, back, and wings and white feathers on its belly.
+The adult Tricolored Heron has beautiful, intricate plumage consisting of blue-gray feathers on its neck, back, and wings and white feathers on its belly.

 Its bill is black, and its eyes are dark brown.
 It stands about 2 feet tall, making it one of the smaller heron species.

-The Tricolored Heron can be found along the coasts of the Gulf Coast, from Mexico up to Texas.
-They are also seen in marshes, swamps, shallow coastal waters, and lakes.
+The Tricolored Heron can be found along the Gulf Coast, from Mexico to Texas.
+It is also found in marshes, swamps, shallow coastal waters, and lakes.

 Tricolored Herons have several adaptations that help them survive in their environments.